bennibuild/mmft-openSLAice/README.md

 </div>

-The MMFT OpenSLAice is a specialized slicer for masked sterolithography (mSLA) 3D printing of microfluidic devices.
+OpenSLAice is a specialized slicer for masked sterolithography (mSLA) 3D printing of microfluidic devices.
 It addresses the unique challenges of printing microfluidic devices with high precision and reliability.
 It is part of the [Munich Microfluidics Toolkit (MMFT)](https://www.cda.cit.tum.de/research/microfluidics/munich-microfluidics-toolkit/) by the [Chair for Design Automation](https://www.cda.cit.tum.de/) at the Technical University of Munich.

 ## Overview